 Jan Wilke studied school music and music theory at the Mannheim Conservatory as well as church music and choral conducting at the Academy of Church Music Heidelberg and passed with distinction in choir conducting and organ playing.
 Besides his studies he conducted several church choirs and Gesangsvereine as well as the Altrip chamber choir and acted as an assistant to Wolfgang Seeliger for the Konzertchor Darmstadt.
 From 2013 to 2014 he undertook a Master’s degree in Choral Conducting with CBE Simon Halsey at the University of Birmingham, also graduating with distinction.
 He was an active participant in master classes with Simon Carrington, Daniel Reuss, Morten Schuldt-Jensen and Peter Hanke as well as the international master class of the Rundfunkchor Berlin with Simon Halsey and Grete Pedersen.
-Jan Wilke is also musical director of the Friedrich-Spee-Chor Trier, an oratory choir rich in tradition, with which he performs both the choral symphonic repertoire as well as demanding a cappella programmes and Anglistenchor Heidelberg, a chamber choir at the University of Heidelberg.
+Jan Wilke is musical director of the Friedrich-Spee-Chor Trier, an oratory choir rich in tradition, with which he performs both the choral symphonic repertoire as well as demanding a cappella programmes and Anglistenchor Heidelberg, a chamber choir at the University of Heidelberg.

 Since 2017 Jan has been teaching as a lecturer at the Academy of Church Music in Heidelberg, instructing bachelor and master students in the art of choral conducting.